kvh/common-model/README.md

       be safely de-duplicated.
 If data does not have a unique identifier, either create one, or use a more basic schema like `common.Measurement`.
 ```

-## Versioning

-Schemas follow semantic versioning conventions, meaning that breaking (backwards
-incompatible) changes require a major version bump, new backwards
-compatible features require a minor version bump, and bug fixes can be a patch
-version bump.

-Examples of backwards **incompatible** changes requiring major version bump:

-- Add a new NotNull field
-- Change an existing field type to a more restrictive type (Float -> Integer)
-- Rename a field
-- Change unique fields
-- Remove or change relations or implementations
-- Make immutable

-Examples of backwards **compatible** changes requiring minor version bump:

-- Add a new nullable field
-- Change an existing field type to a less restrictive type (Text -> LongText, Integer -> Decimal)
-- Change the semantic meaning of a field or schema
-- Add new relations or implementations

-Examples of fixes requiring a patch version bump:

-- Edit the documentation or description
-- Fix typo or other bug

-Examples of changes that are not allowed as a version and will be a new Schema:

-- Change the name of a schema
-- Change the namespace of a schema

-Each CommonModel Schema is a folder with the current / default version
-at the top level and a 'versions' folder with previous versions suffixed
-with their version number:

-- ExampleSchema/
-  - ExampleSchema.yml
-  - versions/
-    - ExampleSchema-1.5.2.yml
-    - ExampleSchema-0.3.0.yml
-    - ExampleSchema-0.0.1.yml